 CBD for joint pain at a glance

-- Claim: CBD for joint pain could soon replace harmful medication in the treatment and maintenance of arthritis and its symptoms.
+- What the claims are: CBD for joint pain could soon replace harmful medication in the treatment and maintenance of arthritis and its symptoms.

 - What the studies show: Many trials on CBD for joint pain, or arthritis, done on animals found strong evidence that CBD lessened pain and improved arthritis symptoms.
 Minimal studies have been done on humans, however, one human clinical trial concluded that a mixture of CBD and THC improved symptoms of rheumatoid arthritis.

-- All the facts: Most of the studies done on CBD for joint pain have been done on animals and longer studies are needed to determine if CBD does in fact help improve joint pain symptoms in humans.
+- What the facts say: Most of the studies done on CBD for joint pain have been done on animals and longer studies are needed to determine if CBD does in fact help improve joint pain symptoms in humans.
 One human clinical trial shows promising results, but it was not focused on CBD alone.